CM-Design/HTML-CSS-JavaScript-Showcase/README.txt

 Portfolio showcasing the front end web coding abilities of Chris Medykiewicz.
-This repository consists of HTML, CSS and Javascript.
+This repository consists of projects coded in HTML, CSS and Javascript.
 Applications coded and developed here include but are not limited to: Landing pages, email blasts and web pages.